Brian Dougherty is entering his third season as Valpo’s defensive coordinator in Fall 2021.

 Several individuals on Dougherty’s defense thrived during the Spring 2021 campaign.
 Freshman defensive back Keyon Turner was a finalist for FCS National Freshman of the Year, was the lone rookie on the All-PFL First Team, earned Freshman All-American honors and led the nation in takeaways with two interceptions and four fumble recoveries in just six games.
 Jaxon Peifer joined Turner in representing the Valpo defense on the All-PFL First Team, while Evan Annis garnered Second Team honors.
 In addition, two Valpo defensive players received All-PFL Honorable Mention and three were named Academic All-PFL honorees.

-During his first year, Dougherty’s leadership made an immediate impact on the defensive side of the ball.
+During his first year in 2019, Dougherty’s leadership made an immediate impact on the defensive side of the ball.
 He oversaw a unit that had a knack for dropping opponents behind the line of scrimmage as Valpo racked up 70 tackles for loss, the program’s most since 2007 and tied for the fourth-most in a single season in program history.
 Valpo had seven or more tackles for loss in four different games, a feat the team had achieved just once in the previous three seasons combined.